wix-incubator/fast-boot/README.md

 folder relative to the requesting module.
 If not found there, it will start stepping up the folder hierarchy looking for the module in each of the parent folders ```node_modules``` folder.

-This search scheme makes node.js do a lot ```fs.statSync``` operations - an operation that throws an exception is the module file does not exist.
+This search scheme makes node.js do a lot ```fs.statSync``` operations - an operation that throws an exception if the module file does not exist.

 Fast boot caches the location of module files those speeding the loading of the node.js process.
 By caching the locations, we